wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The deleted row data:”, $data);
     };

-before data render
+On before data render

-event will be called the before the data is rendered in the Data Grid.
+This event will be called the before the data is rendered in the Data Grid.
 Note the data accessible is restricted to the current page of the Data Grid.
 Use Case: If you want to change the display value based upon the values of a column

 $scope.\[gridname\]Setrecord = function($event, $data) {
         //$data: $data has the data returned from variable.
 This data can be modified before rendering the data table.